 Compare New York hospital and physician-specific ratings for PCI, also known as PTCA (angioplasty) or coronary stenting.
 Hospital survival rates (risk-adjusted mortality rate – RAMR) show which hospitals and which cardiologists are significantly better or worse than the state average.
 In-hospital/30 day observed rate was 0.84% for non-emergency cases 2016.
 When emergency cases are added in, the 2016 mortality rate goes up to 1.24%.
 Consumers can also find volume and survival information by cardiologist’s name (2014-2016), which New York has been reporting for years.
 NY State Department of Health report is 77 pages; published April 2019.

-Additional cardiovascular reports on outcomes by the Dept of Health can be accessed here
+Find various reports on heart disease in New York.
+Additional cardiovascular reports on outcomes by the NY state Department of Health can be accessed here

 Here’s an Ohio hospital example of a 14-hospital system called OhioHealth showing their current prices for all services at 12 of their hospitals.
 Examples of items in the chargemaster include daily hospital room charge, ICU charges, labor, delivery, c-section and newborn prices, price for an ER visit (depends on Level of the emergency department), operating room charges, PT, OT, cardiology and pulmonary charges, prices for x-rays, CTs, MRI, ultrasound, DEXA scan, and many lab tests.
 Examples are CBC, BUN, Arterial blood gas, lipid panel, troponin, cultures, glucose, hemoglobin A1C, pap smear, creatinine.
 Because a hospital’s price list might be hundreds of pages long, with thousands of line items, it can be difficult to find what you’re looking for.
 The documents are not fully searchable.
 (For example, the category for Emergency Services requires scrolling to find it.)
 In addition, selected average charges are provided by each hospital for certain DRGs, without describing what time frame was covered in the calculation.
 Average charges list varies by hospital.
 Caution: Physician professional fees may not be included (even in the Emergency Department).
 Check each hospital’s website separately.
 Covers Riverside Methodist, Grant Medical Center, Doctors Hospital, Dublin Methodist and Grove City; Grady Memorial Hospital, Hardin, Marion General, Mansfield, Shelby, O’Bleness, and Berger Hospitals.